Stephanie Barber: Life

-Born in Riverhead, New York, Ms. Barber currently resides in Baltimore, Maryland.
-She is the granddaughter of American jazz tubist Bill Barber.
-She is currently a Resident Artist in the multidisciplinary MFA program the Mt.
+Born in Riverhead, New York, she currently resides in Philadelphia.
+She is the granddaughter of American jazz tubist Bill Barber and was herself a member of the influential Milwaukee music/performance group XKS.
+She is currently Department Head, Associate Professor, Film & Digital Cinema at Moore College and Resident Artist in the multidisciplinary MFA program the Mt.
 Royal School of Interdisciplinary Art at MICA in Baltimore, MD.

-Work
+Films

 ArtForum wrote "Though extremely varied, the films of Stephanie Barber engage universal themes—time, death, memory, forgetting, frustration." and CinemaScope Magazine wrote "Perhaps the only rule of Stephanie Barber’s otherwise unruly art is that words not be taken for granted."

-Her film and video work is most notable for her use of language and the deconstructive elements of her strangely narrative and poetic soundtracks and the tensions these create when coupled with her mysterious images (often constructed from found films or still images).